ajmeyghani/toaster/README.md

 1. Install by `yarn add @ajmey/toaster`, or `npm i @ajmey/toaster --save`.
 2. Load the toaster: `import toaster from "@ajmey/toaster"`.
-3. Call any [toast](#api) that you like, eg `toaster.success("Done!", { dismiss: 1500 })`.
+3. Call any [toast](#api), eg `toaster.success("Done!", { dismiss: 1500 })`.

-Using the default export above the CSS & JS are loaded automatically.
+Using the default export above, the CSS & JS are loaded automatically.
 This is the fastest way to get started, but the final bundle is a little larger.
 Ideally, you should load the CSS and the JS separately:

 **Load CSS**